Jyoti (TV series): Plot

 Kabir and Sandeep go to the police to report that Jyoti is missing.
-Sannidhya decides the baby should to survive.
+Pankaj decides the baby should to survive.
 Luckily for Jyoti, she has an operation and both live.
 Later, Sandeep and Kabir visit the hospital.
 They see Jyoti, and the doctor announces that there is bad news.
 The baby is dead...

-Sannidhya told the doctor to say the baby is dead when actually he took the baby.
+Pankaj told the doctor to say the baby is dead when actually he took the baby.
 Everyone believes the doctor and Jyoti wishes she had a child.
-Chuti Ma is angry at Sannidhya and wants him to give the baby back.
+Choti Ma is angry at Pankaj and wants him to give the baby back.
 Finally, Jyoti marries Kabir.
 Jyoti and Kabir are happily married, but is there something stopping Jyoti from entering her new house?
-Jyoti now lives in a haweli against her in-laws wish.
+Jyoti now lives in a haveli against her in-laws wish.
 Actually Kabirs chachisa wants him to get marry to her niece.
-Now Chachisa plans to get rid of Jyoti with bhapusa and sumer bhaisa.
+Now Chachisa plans to get rid of Jyoti with bhapusa and Sumer bhaisa.

 Jyoti has found out that her friend who is just like a sister to her, Rashmi's baby's father, is none other than Kabir's younger brother Vikrant.
 Jyoti makes a plan to get them married.
 After many complications she succeeds, but Vikrant does not accept Rashmi or the baby; he treats them very badly.
 Chachisa has gone to a professional to get Jyoti killed.
 When the killer comes for Jyoti, Jyoti misunderstands that he is here to kill Kabir.
 The killer shoots, Jyoti jumps in front of Kabir, and the bullet hits her.
 Jyoti ends up in ICU and is very critical.
 Kabir stays with her the whole night.
 Jyoti kept on hearing cries from the ward next door.
 She then goes to see who it was.
 It was a girl called Roshni, Jyoti's real baby.
 Jyoti took the baby and rocked her in her arms.
 The baby eventually stopped crying.
 Jyoti left the ward when the baby fell asleep.
 The next day Jyoti was ready to leave the hospital and go home.
 Jyoti forgot to take her watch so she goes back to the hospital to pick it up.
 Jyoti also discovers that the baby is not in its ward.
 She asks the doctor where she is.
 The doctor says she got really ill so they had to take her to the ice room.
-Jyoti then takes the baby home to look after because Sannidhya is busy.
+Jyoti then takes the baby home to look after because Pankaj is busy.
 When Jyoti gives back Roshni she forgot to give Roshni's bag back too.
 She then turns it round and sees that the baby's name is Roshni Vashisht: her baby.
-She goes to Sannidhya's house and asks for Roshni back.
-Sannidhya refuses and asks "Who do you want more Roshni or Kabir?"
+She goes to Pankaj's house and asks for Roshni back.
+Pankaj refuses and asks "Who do you want more Roshni or Kabir?"
+Because Roshni has a cancer (Leukemia) which will be only treated with the bone marrow of another child of Pankaj and Jyoti.